goetzrieger/ansible-labs-summit2020/ansible-getting-started/1.1-setup/README.md

 ## Step 1.2 - Working the Labs

-You might have guessed by now this lab is pretty commandline-centric…​ :-)
+You might have guessed by now this lab is pretty command line-centric…​ :-)

   - Don’t type everything manually, use copy & paste from the browser when appropriate.
 But do still take time to think and understand.